Compare any two graphics cards:

 GeForce GTX 260 216SP 55 nm vs Radeon HD 4790

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the GeForce GTX 260 216SP 55 nm will be 9% quicker than the Radeon HD 4790 in general, because of its higher bandwidth. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the GeForce GTX 260 216SP 55 nm should theoretically be a little bit better than the Radeon HD 4790 in general. (explain)

-Pixel RateThe GeForce GTX 260 216SP 55 nm will be quite a bit (approximately 68%) more effective at AA than the Radeon HD 4790, and also capable of handling higher screen resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 260 216SP 55 nm is much (more or less 68%) faster with regards to anti-aliasing than the Radeon HD 4790, and able to handle higher resolutions better. (explain)

-Memory Bandwidth: Memory bandwidth is the max amount of information (measured in megabytes per second) that can be moved across the external memory interface in a second.
-It's worked out by multiplying the card's interface width by its memory speed.
-If it uses DDR RAM, the result should be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
-This figure is calculated by multiplying the total number of texture units by the core speed of the chip.
-The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
-Pixel Rate: Pixel rate is the maximum number of pixels the graphics card can possibly write to the local memory per second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of colour ROPs by the the card's clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate is also dependant on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the max fill rate.
+Memory Bandwidth: Bandwidth is the largest amount of information (measured in MB per second) that can be transported across the external memory interface within a second.
+It's worked out by multiplying the interface width by its memory speed.
+If it uses DDR memory, it must be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
+This figure is calculated by multiplying the total texture units by the core clock speed of the chip.
+The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card can possibly record to the local memory per second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of Raster Operations Pipelines by the clock speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel fill rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.

 |